dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 [!code-csharp[OrderStatus](../../../samples/core/Modeling/OwnedEntities/OrderStatus.cs?name=OrderStatus)]

+Each navigation to an owned type defines a separate entity type with completely independent configuration.

 In addition to nested owned types, an owned type can reference a regular entity, it can be either the owner or a different entity as long as the owned entity is on the dependent side.
 This capability sets owned entity types apart from complex types in EF6.

 [!code-csharp[OrderDetails](../../../samples/core/Modeling/OwnedEntities/OrderDetails.cs?name=OrderDetails)]